Tom Abba

 Artist / Researcher

-A parallel practice in photographic documentation and artists’ books runs alongside the studio work.
-This includes Antiquities, an ongoing photographic inventory of found and inherited objects treated as archaeological finds, and Photopoetry, experiments in combining photographic images and poetic text as a single visual unit.
+Other work includes Antiquities, an ongoing inventory of found and inherited objects treated as archaeological finds, and Photopoetry, experiments in combining photographic images and poetic text as a single visual unit.

 Selected exhibitions and publications are listed in the CV.
 For enquiries about works, commissions, or editorial use of images, use the contact form.